SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 ## REQUIRED volume types

 Currently the SCS will not require volume types with certain specification.
-This might change in the future.
+This will change in the future.

 ## RECOMMENDED volume types